Best Drum Dampeners

 Remo Tone Control Ring Pack

-I choose the Remo RemO Tone Control Ring Pack because it was an easy option that came with a range of common drum head sizes.
+After being spoiled for choice, I went with the RemO Tone Control Ring Pack because it provided a versatile dampening option, with its range of common drum head sizes.

 Most drummers claim that it works better on toms compared to the snares, I’ve found that to be true too.
 But that won’t affect you much if you are also using the dampening gels on your snares instead.